 Best way to identify what that is?
-Try to put in your customer’s shoes.
+Try to put yourself n your customer’s shoes.

-Think about what they value the most, and what they are (probably!) most interested in, and turn that into the centre of your message.
+Think about what they value the most, and what they are (probably!) most interested in, and turn that into the center of your message.

 But why should you choose one specific feature instead of detailing all the reasons why your product is the best?
-Because when creating content online, we’re constantly competing for the user’s attention.
+Because when creating content online, we constantly compete for the user’s attention.